matt2718/colorado-qb/_pages/info/rules.md

 given.
 Any player can answer; the moderator must take the first answer that is clearly directed at them.

-Some tournaments, most notably the PACE NSC, have **"bounce-back" bonuses**.
+Some tournaments, most notably the NSC, have **"bounce-back" bonuses**.
 This means that if one team gets a bonus part wrong, the other team is given an opportunity to answer it.